 The name definitely promises “bigger” and that is also what you get.
 With this new release, Sonokinetic shows again that sometimes you can turn the knob to eleven.
 With the biggest orchestra they ever recorded, they certainly made the library deserve its name.
 101 musicians playing together certainly make some noise.
 We are talking about a 60 piece strings section with a 22 piece brass section and a 19 piece woodwind section.
 If that’s not a “full” Orchestra I don’t know what is.

-You could say that we are currently in the time where the trend is to search for the bigger, more massive, more epic sound.
-Like this, where Sonokinetic managed to create a huge sound, in a phrase based library, without sacrificing playability or sound quality.
+You could say that we are currently in a time where the trend is to search for the bigger, more massive, more epic sound.
+Like this, where Sonokinetic managed to create a huge sound, in a phrase-based library, without sacrificing playability or sound quality.

 In fact, I would recommend strongly you use the 24-bit version of the patches if your system allows it.
 They really made big steps in terms of sound quality and while it was always good, I feel like they really squeezed the last drop out with this one.

-If you are a fan of the previous Sonokinetic products you won’t miss anything your are used too.
-The foundations of the interface haven’t changed and all functionalities you are used too are still there.
+If you are a fan of the previous Sonokinetic products you won’t miss anything you are used to.
+The foundations of the interface haven’t changed and all functionalities you are used to are still there.
 The only thing that you will notice right away is that the visual phase representation became let curvy and edgier.

-There is also a lot a bunch of options, you can access by clicking the little plus symbol on the bottom left.
-This will bring up the options menu where you can adjust the volume, cross-fade, mic-options, and more.
+There is also a bunch of options, you can access by clicking the little plus symbol on the bottom left.
+This will bring up the options menu where you can adjust the volume, cross-fade, mic options, and more.

 There is a bunch more but, these are the basics.
 The Guys at Sonokinetic did a great job of making Tutorials for this library and how to get the most out of it.
 I suggest you head over there if you would like the full scoop on how to use MAXIMO.

-Given that I am familiar with Sonokinetic’s other libraries, I wasn’t surprised to find that with MAXIMO they upped their “sound game” and brought us something that provides the dominant sound of the time in their tried and true phase based engine.
-The improved in the right places and kept the good things in.
+Given that I am familiar with Sonokinetic’s other libraries, I wasn’t surprised to find that with MAXIMO they upped their “sound game” and brought us something that provides the dominant sound of the time in their tried and true phase-based engine.
+They improved in the right places and kept the good things in.